NattapongSiri/permutator/readme.md

 # Permutator
-It provides different way to get permutation of data.
+It provides multiple way to get permutation of data.
 ## TLDR
 Easiest generic use case
 ```Rust